roeegro/SwimFix/MaintenanceGuide.md

 4. `generate_angles_csv` The last stage in data extraction process.
 This function takes a path to the vectors csv file got from the function above and calculate the angles between 2 relevant vectors.
 The format of the csv file is similar to the csvs above and includes for each frame the following angles: right shoulder angle, left shoulder angle, right elbow angle, left elbow angle, righat global shoulder angle , left global shoulder angle ,right global elbow angle and left global elbow angle.

 5. There are more helper functions which are called by one or more of the functions above.
 Some of those functions are used for calculation or some intermediate stages in one of the functions above.
 Documentation for each function in data_extractor module is found in the code.

+#### Algorithms
+**Filter and Interpolate algorithm (all keypoints csv path):**
+This algorithm runs for the following body-parts: neck , nose, right shoulder, left shoulder, (right elbow and wrist together, considering elbow score), and (right elbow and wrist together, considering elbow score):
+1. Get intervals of at least x (by default 3) frames placed in sequence with body part score higher then threshold ( set to be 0,4 by default).
+2. Filter body-part coordinates data for frames which are not in the mentioned intervals.
+3. Merge between adjacent intervals with at most distance d (where d defined to be 10 by default).
+4. Try to extend each intervals by interval extension algorithm.
+For neck only
+5. Run neck pose-estimator algorithm.

+**Interval Extension Algorithm (interval, body-part):**
+1. Calculate average change of Y coordinate of body part in the given interval.
+2. Go over the next and the previous frames in relation to the interval and check if the change of frame body-part-Y coordinate in relation to next/previous respectively include it in the interval.

+**Neck Pose Estimator Algorithm (all keypoints csv path):**
+1. For each frame:
+     A. If neck (X and Y) known - continue to the next frame.
+     B. If both shoulders are known - neck x,y coordinates are the average
+ 2. Find known intervals for right shoulder.
+ 3. For each interval (if it is possible) - calculate the location of the missing data of neck with linear interpolation over the specific interval.
+ 4. Find known intervals for left shoulder.
+ 5. For each interval (if it is possible) - calculate the location of the missing data of neck with linear interpolation over the specific interval.

 ### Data_Analyser Module